 Seaside Heights

 The Seaside Heights beach stretches between two piers 2 miles apart and is popular with day trippers looking to have sandy action by day and plenty of thrills at Casino Pier at night.
 The boardwalk was recently rebuilt and now has new games, attractions, renovated restaurants, and more.
 This beach area can get crowded, so if you want something lower key, follow down the beach to Seaside Park for a quiet stretch of sand without the bustle of the boardwalk.
-For a truly natural experience, a few miles away at the end of the island is Island Beach State Park, which charges entrance by the carload, has swimming within the central area and can be reserved (though months in advance) for camping.
+For a truly natural experience, Island Beach State Park has swimming within the central area and can be reserved (though months in advance) for camping.
+Pack the car with the entire family.
+The cost of going to the beach is by car, not by person.

-Parking: There is public parking in numbered spaces available, paid through nearby kiosks or parking app, as well as private parking lots for a fee.
+Parking: Public parking in numbered spaces is available, paid through nearby kiosks or a parking app, as well as private parking lots for a fee.

 Boardwalk, Seaside Heights